🏡 North Shore/North Suburban Weekly Report

 📈 Suburban Trends

-Mid-Priced Suburbs — Still the Most Competitive
+Mid-Priced Suburbs — Still Leading the Market

 Buffalo Grove